department-of-veterans-affairs/vets-design-system-documentation/src/_about/designers/creating-components.md

 * Components should be as reactive as possible.
 Most, if not all, components should be able to be resize for either mobile, tablet, or desktop viewport widths.
 * The correct spacing should be applied to auto layout.
 * Try to break the component!
-  * Test on asset NOT parent component
+  * Test on instance and NOT main component.
   * Expand/shrink the asset and put into containers.
   * Change body text and/or header from a sentence to paragraph.
   * Ensure text wraps correctly.